1984 San Diego Padres season: Regular season

 After spending $6 million to acquire free-agent first baseman Steve Garvey in 1983, the Padres signed free-agent reliever Goose Gossage to a five-year contract for $6.25 million in January 1984.
 The deal made Gossage the highest-salaried pitcher in baseball at the time.
-Manager Dick Williams, who had asked General Manager Jack McKeon to obtain a strikeout-type reliever, declared that the acquisition made San Diego a playoff contender.
+Manager Dick Williams, who had asked general manager Jack McKeon to obtain a strikeout-type reliever, declared that the acquisition made San Diego a playoff contender.
 Eight days after signing Gossage, Padres owner Ray Kroc died at the age of 81.
-The season was dedicated in his memory with the team wearing his initials, "RAK" on their jersey's left sleeve during the entire season.
+The season was dedicated to his memory with the team wearing his initials, "RAK" on their jersey's left sleeve during the entire season.
 Ownership of the team passed to his wife, Joan Kroc.

 In February, All-Star catcher Terry Kennedy underwent arthroscopic surgery on his left knee after being bothered by continuous inflammation since the middle of 1983.
 During spring training, Alan Wiggins was named the team's new second baseman over incumbent Juan Bonilla, who was subsequently waived.
 In a gamble to generate offense, Wiggins had been moved from the outfield to make room in left field for Carmelo Martínez, who was moved from first base after being acquired in the offseason from the Chicago Cubs.
 The Padres were hoping to bolster their starting outfield, which produced just 23 homers in 1983.
 The rookie Martinez and center fielder Kevin McReynolds, whose 140 at-bats during the prior season disqualified him from being considered a rookie in 1984, were hyped by the media as the M&M Boys, alluding to the Yankees' 1960s power-hitting duo of Mickey Mantle and Roger Maris.
 The two Padre outfielders along with Garvey, Nettles, and Kennedy supplied San Diego with five regulars who had the potential to hit at least 20 home runs.
 Third-year right fielder Tony Gwynn entered the season with a .302 lifetime batting average, the highest on the club.
 Gwynn, McReynolds, and Martinez formed the youngest outfield in the majors.
-Shortstop Garry Templeton was relieved of pain from a left knee that had bother him for years, and was expected to anchor the infield, especially with Wiggins moving to second base.
+Shortstop Garry Templeton was relieved of pain from a left knee that had bothered him for years and was expected to anchor the infield, especially with Wiggins moving to second base.
 Templeton was also projected to bat leadoff for the Padres, but he was dropped to No. 8 in the order after he took a spike to his right knee toward the end of spring training.
 Three days before the season opener, 39-year-old third baseman Graig Nettles, a San Diego native, approved a trade from the New York Yankees to the Padres.
 A left-handed batter who had hit 333 career home runs, he was open to platooning with incumbent Luis Salazar, although Nettles was expected to get the majority of playing time given the larger number of right-handed starting pitchers in the majors.
 Heading into the season, Williams' biggest concern was their pitching.
 The starters largely relied on finesse and off-speed pitches, and none of them had ever won more than 16 games.